syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports exporting of data from worksheet to data table in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core (2.0 onwards) platforms alone.
+using (ExcelEngine excelEngine = new ExcelEngine())
+{
+    IApplication application = excelEngine.Excel;
+    application.DefaultVersion = ExcelVersion.Excel2013;

+    //"App" is the class of Portable project
+    Assembly assembly = typeof(App).GetTypeInfo().Assembly;
+    Stream inputStream = assembly.GetManifestResourceStream("SampleBrowser.XlsIO.Samples.Template.Sample.xlsx");
+    IWorkbook workbook = application.Workbooks.Open(inputStream);
+    IWorksheet worksheet = workbook.Worksheets[0];

+    //Read data from the worksheet and Export to the DataTable DataTable dataTable = worksheet.ExportDataTable(worksheet.UsedRange, ExcelExportDataTableOptions.ColumnNames);

+    //Saving the workbook as stream
+    MemoryStream stream = new MemoryStream();
+    workbook.SaveAs(stream);

+    stream.Position = 0;

+    //Save the document as file and view the saved document

+    //The operation in SaveAndView under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the xlsio/xamarin section for respective code samples.

+    if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+    {
+	  Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().SaveAndView("ExportToDataTable.xlsx", "application/msexcel", stream);
+    }
+    else
+    {
+	  Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("ExportToDataTable.xlsx", "application/msexcel", stream);
+    }
+}
 {% endhighlight %}
 {% endtabs %}

-## Event operation in Export data table

-Customizing the data table based on certain conditions will be helpful to maintain the data in a single structure.
-Instead of changing the data from an Excel document, one can modify the resultant data table.
-XlsIO allows modifying the data table while it is being created from worksheet data.
-The **ExportDataTableEvent** helps to achieve this by triggering an event to skip any row, to change any value, stop exporting, and to continue without any action, through **ExportDataTableActions** enumeration.

-The following are the options that is supported in ExportDataTableEvent.
+### Export to Data Table with an Event

+Sometimes there may be a need to control the data export from Excel to a data table.
+XlsIO provides an event **ExportDataTableEvent** to trigger while exporting data from an Excel worksheet to a data table.
+This event helps to perform the following actions through the **ExportDataTableActions** enumeration.

-* Default          -   Exporting worksheet data into data table without any action.
+* Default          -     Exports worksheet data to the data table without any action.
-* SkipRows         -   Exporting sheet data to data table by skipping specific rows from sheet.
+* SkipRows         -     Exports worksheet data to the data table by skipping a specific row(s).
-* StopExporting    -  Stops worksheet data exporting into data table.
+* StopExporting    -     Stops exporting the data from Excel worksheet to the data table.

-The following code snippet illustrates how to export worksheet data to data table with event trigger options.
+The following code snippet illustrates how to export data from an Excel worksheet to a data table by triggering an event.

 {% tabs %}
 {% highlight c# %}